Archive for the ‘FAQs’ Category

 Do you accept credit cards?

 Yes.
 I accept cash, checks, and credit/debit cards in my office.
-(I also accept payment via Venmo (@Jennifer-Watts-84) and Zelle, as well as PayPal (Payment tab on my website).
+I prefer to use a HIPAA-compliant payment app called Ivy, which securely stores credit card information to keep on file.
+I also accept payment via Venmo (@Jennifer-Watts-84) and Zelle, as well as PayPal (Payment tab on my website).

 What does 24-hour cancellation policy mean?